Once just days away from euthanasia, Guy Markle, Dog of Sussex, now lives in a palace.

 Fast forward to May of 2018 and Guy is reported to be riding around the town of London, England accompanying the Queen of England.
 Queen Elizabeth has a long history of loving dogs, and it is said that she has taken great attachment to Guy.
 Who wouldn’t?
 Guy is one of a kind.
 He is the same dog he ever was.
 Despite his struggles in life, he has remained sweet and steady in character; despite his meteoric rise to fame and fortune, he has remained humble and loving.

-Guy’s story brings to mind one of my favourite quotes from C.S.
+Guy’s story brings to mind one of my favorite quotes from C.S.
 Lewis: “You can’t go back and change the beginning, but you can start where you are and change the ending.”

 It’s about being yourself, staying grounded no matter how disorienting life becomes.
 For, truly, you can never know where your path will take you, whether it be dirt or diamonds.
 But, you can hold onto grace and hope no matter what.